 x) A Russian-language news wire/hub: Since the demise of the Medvedev-era Ria Novosti in 2012, no quality news wire providing a steady, reliable flow of news exists in the Russian language.
-As Vasily Gatov has pointed out, ideally one would build a Russian-language Reuters or AP.
-The European Endowment for Democracy have proposed a more affordable alternative: the creation of a hub or exchange to serve as a proto-news agency for regional news outlets.
+Ideally one would build a Russian-language Reuters or AP, but this is expensive.
+The European Endowment for Democracy has proposed a more affordable alternative: the creation of a hub or exchange to serve as a proto-news agency for regional news outlets.
 Pooled newsgathering efforts, where appropriate, would ease cost pressures on individual outlets and fill the gap created by Russia's monopoly on Russian-language news content.
 Free Press Unlimited, a Dutch media development group, received a government grant to develop a news exchange-a Russian-language independent regional news agency working as a cooperative.
-Supported by a central news desk, its members will be able to access "highquality local, regional and international news and analysis."122 This initiative should be encouraged and further supported.
+Supported by a central news desk, its members will be able to access "high-quality local, regional and international news and analysis."134 This initiative should be encouraged and further supported.